timothymarois/env/php7.4/README.md

 # ENV

-Built for Amazon Linux 2 for EC2 Instances on AWS
+Built for Amazon Linux 2 with EC2 Instances on AWS

 ## How to Install